lucasisme4321/LEDGER/README.md

 jetson-containers run dustynv/ollama:r36.3.0

 docker ps

-dont copy this: copy the value under NAMES from the output above, use it below in the place of <container_name>
+DO NOT COPY THIS: copy the value under NAMES from the output above, use it below in the place of <container_name>

 docker exec -it <container_name> ollama list dont copy this: if the ledger is missing from that lsit, rebuild it: